commentics/commentics/comments/3rdparty/htmlawed/htmLawed_README.txt

   (The release date for the downloadable package of files containing documentation, demo script, test-cases, etc., besides the 'htmLawed.php' file, may be updated without a change-log entry if the secondary files, but not htmLawed per se, are revised.)

   `Version number - Release date.
 Notes`

+  1.2.6 - 4 September 2021.
+Fixes a bug that arises when '$config["deny_attribute"]' has a 'data-*' attribute with > 1 hyphen character

   1.2.5 - 24 September 2019.
 Fixes two bugs in 'font' tag transformation